 Step 2.
 Set a flow direction between Intercom and Asana

 Since our Intercom integration currently only supports one-way flows, this part is simple.
 We must choose a one-way sync from Intercom to Asana.
+This tells Unito to automatically create an Asana task synced to new Intercom conversations that match our rules in step 3.

 As you’ll see in Step 4, we’ll later use a two-way flow for individual fields in our tasks and issues so that information between.